cenit-io/cenit-docs/docs/connector_factory/understanding_the_incoming_webhooks_elements.md

 - The algorithm whose name was set in the variable action_name is executed for processing the data, that means either store the entire record directly or use the record id for requesting the entire record and then store it in Cenit IO.

 The algorithm **action_check_hook** allows to verify the incoming data to the action hook.
-Its default ode is shown below
+Its default code is shown below

 ```ruby
 # TODO: Implement here the control of access to the service.